Historical QuestionsWhat was the Holocaust?

-Philosophically one might say that all Jews alive by the end of 1945 survived the Nazi genocidal intention, yet this is too broad to be useful, as it lacks the distinction between those who suffered the tyrannical Nazi boot on their neck, and those who would have, had the war against Nazism been lost.
-At Yad Vashem we define Shoah survivors as Jews who lived for any amount of time under Nazi domination, direct or indirect, and survived it.
-This includes French, Bulgarian and Romanian Jews who spent the entire war under anti-Jewish terror regimes but were not all deported, as well as Jews who forcefully left Germany in the 1930s.
-From a larger perspective, some think of other destitute Jewish refugees who escaped their countries in front of the invading German army, including those who spent years and sometimes died deep in the Soviet Union, also as Holocaust survivors.
+Philosophically, one might say that all Jews, anywhere in the world, who were still alive by the end of 1945, survived the Nazi genocidal intention, yet this is too broad a definition, as it lacks the distinction between those who suffered the tyrannical Nazi "boot on their neck," and those who might have, had the war against Nazism been lost.
+At Yad Vashem, we define Shoah survivors as Jews who lived for any amount of time under Nazi domination, direct or indirect, and survived.
+This includes French, Bulgarian and Romanian Jews who spent the entire war under anti-Jewish terror regimes but were not all deported, as well as Jews who forcefully left Germany in the late 1930s.
+From a larger perspective, other destitute Jewish refugees who escaped their countries fleeing the invading German army, including those who spent years and in many cases died deep in the Soviet Union, may also be considered Holocaust survivors.
 No historical definition can be completely satisfactory.

 Why the lack of clarity?
 Didn't the Nazis keep meticulous lists?

-Actually, in most cases they didn't.
-Most German Jews were registered, but not all; to a limited degree this was also true in other Western Europe countries.
-Almost none of the Jews shot in the territories conquered from the Soviet Union were registered; Jews who perished from starvation or epidemics in all but the largest ghettoes were not listed; individual Jews hunted down in fields and forests were not recorded; and most significantly, the millions of Jews who were simply pushed off trains and into gas chambers, in most cases, were not listed.
-Not by the Nazis, that is.
-Then again, many Jews were listed in pre-war documents, or were recorded at one point or another during the war, perhaps by ghetto authorities, or in a concentration camp; after the liberation various projects counted survivors.
-Many of these lists can be found on this website, at the Shoah Related List Database.
-For additional FAQs dealing with the history of Nazism and the Holocaust, see the Holocaust Resource Center
+Contrary to popular belief, in most cases they didn't.
+Most German Jews were registered, but not all; to a limited degree this was also true in other Western European countries.
+Almost none of the Jews murdered in the territories conquered from the Soviet Union were registered; Jews who perished due to starvation or epidemics in all but the largest ghettos were not listed; individual Jews hunted down in fields and forests were not recorded; and most significantly, the millions of Jews who were simply pulled off trains and into gas chambers, in most cases, were not listed by the Nazis.
+However, many Jews were listed in prewar documents, or were recorded at one point or another during the war, perhaps by ghetto authorities, or in a concentration camp; after the liberation, various projects recorded the survivors.
+Many of these names can be found in the Names Database.
+For additional FAQs about the history of Nazism and the Holocaust, see the Holocaust Resource Center.

-How many names are there in the database?
+How many names are there in the Names Database?

-There are close to five million personal records in the database.
-However, some people appear in more than one record: This occurs when more than one Page of Testimony is submitted for the same person, or the same person appears on both a Page and a deportation list and so on.
-In addition, some records contain information on more than one person – for example, some of the Pages of Testimony submitted in the 1950's list entire families on a single Page.
-At the moment (January 2012) we estimate the number of separate individuals recorded in the database to be over four million.
-This number will grow as we enrich the database with additional sources.
+More than 6.5 million personal records from a multitude of original sources appear in the Names Database.
+Some people appear in multiple records: This occurs for example, when more than one Page of Testimony was submitted for the same person, or the same person's name appears on both a Page of Testimony and a deportation list or other source item.
+In addition, some records contain information on more than one person – for example, some of the Pages of Testimony submitted in the 1950s list entire families on a single Page.
+Currently, we estimate the number of separate individual victims who were murdered and are commemorated in the Names Database to be 4.5 million.
+In addition, the Database contains partial information on hundreds of thousands of victims whose fate cannot be determined on the basis of the sources available to us.
+These numbers will grow as we enrich the Database with additional data sources.

 Where did the names come from?